MalcolmHodgins/MalcolmHodgins.github.io/_posts/2020-08-04-SBIP Electrical.md

 <h2> Arduino Mega 2560 <h2>
 <p>
 As can be seen from Figure 1, all of the components in the IP robot are connected to the Arduino.
 Within this circuit, the Arduino serves to execute instructions, predetermined by the loaded code, based on the data received from the external components.
 On that basis alone, a vast number of micro-controllers or simply small computers could fit the criteria and be a candidate as the final component for this function of the IP robot.
-For example, the Arduino Uno seems to fit this criteria as well as a Raspberry Pi.
+For example, the Arduino Uno seems to fit this criteria.
+Same with a Raspberry Pi.
 There are several more specific criteria that narrow down the available candidates significantly.
 </p>